smart-data-models/dataModel.PointOfInterest/PointOfInterest/doc/spec_FR.md

       type: string
       x-ngsi:
         type: Property
+    occupancy:
+      description: The count of people in the in the point of Interest.
+It should be smaller than capacity
+      type: number
+      x-ngsi:
+        type: Property
     owner:
       description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items: